Gwen Stefani Allegedly Insecure Over Blake Shelton, ‘Calls Out’ Miranda Lambert

 “She’s also written several songs in which she calls Miranda out for just giving Blake up so easily.”

 And the claims about those reported feud songs don’t end there.
-Stefani even allegedly has a timeline, with a goal of confronting Lambert before Miranda ties the knot with her new boyfriend, Anderson East.
+Stefani even allegedly has a timeline, with a goal of confronting Lambert before Miranda ties the knot with her new boyfriend Anderson East.

 “All of this is leading to an inevitable showdown between Gwen and Miranda,” added the insider.
 “The gloves are off.”